robfrid06/robfrid06/README.md

 ## About Me

-I am a former opera singer turned software engineer with a focus in full-stack web development and software engineering through modern technologies.
-I am a deep analytical thinker and enjoy finding creative solutions to complex problems in a team environment.
+I am a former opera singer turned software engineer with experience in full-stack web development.
+I am a deep analytical thinker and enjoy the challenge of utilizing new technologies to their full potential.

+In my free time, I enjoy playing tennis, spending time with family, and of course, singing!

 ## Skills